Sorry, you need to enable JavaScript to visit this website.

 I do not speak English very well.
 Can I get an interpreter?

 Yes.
-Upon request, OAH will provide a free court-certified interpreter at your hearing.
+Upon request, OAH will provide a free certified interpreter at your hearing.
 You cannot have a friend or family member interpret for you during a hearing.

 You may request an interpreter when you file your initial hearing request, or you may request an interpreter at any other time by calling OAH at (202) 442-9094 or by emailing [email protected].
 But please let OAH know as soon as possible that you need an interpreter for your hearing to give OAH time to schedule an interpreter.